 Fifteen years ago, the Catholic sex abuse scandal broke wide open when the Boston Globe covered the widespread sexual abuse by clergy.
 Allegations of sexual abuse in the Catholic church had been circulating for decades, and since that time hundreds — if not thousands — of lawsuits have been filed, and the church has paid billions of dollars in settlements to the abuse victims and their families.

 As if the sexual abuse wasn’t horrible enough, new lawsuits and court documents show a pattern and practice of reassigning abusive priests to vulnerable communities.
-According to the Great Falls Tribune, a pending lawsuit against the Great Falls-Billings Diocese accuses the Catholic church and the Jesuit Order of using Indian reservations as “dumping grounds” for the worst predatory priests accused of sexually abusing children throughout the past century.
+According to the Great Falls Tribune, a pending lawsuit against the Great Falls-Billings Diocese accuses the Catholic church and the Jesuit Order of using First Nations reservations as “dumping grounds” for the worst predatory priests accused of sexually abusing children throughout the past century.

 Apparently, because the reservations are in remote and rural locations, the church used them as hideouts for predatory priests to stay under the radar.
 What’s worse, court documents in the pending lawsuit as well as previously settled lawsuits show that, because the church was viewed as an “anchor” for these communities, the victims had their hands tied and suffered in silence for years, and sometimes decades.